-To then recognize the hand sign shown in the images of the test dataset we searched for the closest image, represented by a vector, of the train set to our test image and so the test image would likely show the same sign as the train image it was closest too.
+To recognize the hand signs in the test dataset, we compared each test image, represented as a vector, to the images in the training set.
+We identified the closest match in the training set, and the test image was classified as showing the same hand sign as its closest training image.

 Results

 To prove our concept, we first created a small dataset only consisting of three pictures of three different hand signs of Mailin’s hand.
 We tried our algorithm on these pictures with a random train and test set.
-The test set contained three random chosen pictures which were then excluded from the train set.
+The test set contained three randomly chosen pictures, which were then excluded from the train set.
 We then saw that our algorithm worked.
 We had a success rate between 66 and 100 percent, which was higher than just guessing.
-Therefore, we could conclude that our algorithm worked with distinguishing different hand signs.
+Therefore, we were able to conclude, that our algorithm worked with distinguishing different hand signs.

 We then created a full dataset containing 150 pictures of Mailin’s hand and decided on ten different signs.
 With this data set and a randomly created train and test set we came to a success rate around 90 percent.
 All those 150 pictures were then used as a train set.
 As a test set, we did three pictures per sign of Finian’s hand.
-This led to the success rate callypingdramatically dropping to about 50 percent.
+This resulted in a dramatic drop of the success rate down to about 50 percent.

 We concluded that our dataset was not diverse enough with only Mailin’s hand and therefore added more people's hands.
 To be more efficient we reduced the number of signs to five and only did ten pictures per sign.
 At the end we had four times ten pictures per sign and once 15 pictures per sign and therefore overall 275 pictures in our train set.
-When we used Mailin’s and another person’s hand as train set the success rate to recognize an unknown hand ‘s sign rose to 93 percent and with a third hand to 100 percent.
-Addingmore people ‘s pictures did not change the success rate.
+When we used Mailin’s and another person’s hands as train set the success rate to recognize an unknown hand ‘s sign rose to 93 percent and with a third hand to 100 percent.
+Adding even more people ‘s pictures did not change the success rate any further.

-Overall, we could therefore conclude that our principal component analysis algorithm worked perfectly with recognizing five different hand signs on an unknown hand.
+Overall, we therefore concluded, that our principal component analysis algorithm worked perfectly with recognizing five different hand signs on an unknown hand.

 When trying to further optimize our PCA algorithm, we investigated using only the most significant eigenfaces, which means the n first ones.
 Using only 50 instead of 275 we did not have any decrease in our success rate.
-So, with only around 20 % of the eigenfaces we still had a perfect score, this would make the algorithm way more efficient, if we were to drastically increase our dataset size to a point where performance played a role.
+So, with only around 20 % of the eigenfaces we still had a perfect score, this would make the algorithm way more efficient.
+With this small dataset, the efficiency is not really an issue, but it would matter, if we were to drastically increase our dataset size to a point where performance played a role.

 K-Means clustering

 K-Means clustering is, as the name implies, a clustering algorithm.
 It separates a dataset into the most compact k different clusters.
-Important to note here is that K-means is nondeterministic, which means that for different starting conditions or so-called different initial centroids the algorithm produces different clusters.
+Important to note here is, that K-means is nondeterministic, which means that for different starting conditions or so-called different initial centroids, the algorithm produces different clusters.

 Theory